 By Israel K. Tamale

-Prof. Sylvia Tamale is an accomplished academic, author and human rights activist.
-She was born in 1962 into a middle-class Ugandan family as the first born of five.
-She attended Budo Junior School, Kabinja (1969-1975) for elementary studies and Gayaza High School (1976-1982) before joining the prestigious Makerere University in 1982 where she completed her Bachelor of Laws with honours.
+Prof. Sylvia Tamale is an accomplished academic, author, and human rights activist.
+She was born in 1962 into a middle-class Ugandan family as the firstborn of five.
+She attended Budo Junior School, Kabinja (1969-1975) for elementary studies, and Gayaza High School (1976-1982) before joining the prestigious Makerere University in 1982 where she completed her Bachelor of Laws with honors.